kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ## User Equipements (UEs)

-The User Equipment (UE) in a 5G network comprises devices like smartphones, tablets, and IoT gadgets that connect to the 5G infrastructure for communication services.
+The User Equipment in a 5G network comprises devices like smartphones, tablets, and IoT gadgets that connect to the 5G infrastructure for communication services.
 It initiates and maintains connections with the network, interacting with various network functions like Access and Mobility Management, Session Management, and User Plane functions.
 The UE is vital for achieving 5G's high data rates, low latency, and support for numerous connected devices.
 Advanced features like improved antennas and compatibility with diverse spectrum bands enhance connectivity and user experience in the 5G network.

 ## gNBs